justmarkham/DAT8/README.md

 **Homework:**
 * You will be assigned to review the project drafts of two of your peers.
 You have until Tuesday 10/20 to provide them with feedback, according to the [peer review guidelines](project/peer_review.md).
+* Read [A Visual Introduction to Machine Learning](http://www.r2d3.us/visual-intro-to-machine-learning-part-1/) for a brief overview of decision trees.
+* Download and install [Graphviz](http://www.graphviz.org/), which will allow you to visualize decision trees in scikit-learn.
+    * Windows users should also add Graphviz to your path: Go to Control Panel, System, Advanced System Settings, Environment Variables.
+Under system variables, edit "Path" to include the path to the "bin" folder, such as: `C:\Program Files (x86)\Graphviz2.38\bin`
-* **Optional:** Keep working on this competition!
+* **Optional:** Keep working on our Kaggle competition!
 You can make up to 5 submissions per day, and the competition doesn't close until 6:30pm ET on Tuesday 10/27 (class 21).

 **Resources:**
 * [Specialist Knowledge Is Useless and Unhelpful](http://www.slate.com/articles/health_and_science/new_scientist/2012/12/kaggle_president_jeremy_howard_amateurs_beat_specialists_in_data_prediction.html) is a brief interview with Jeremy Howard (past president of Kaggle) in which he argues that data science skills are much more important than domain expertise for creating effective predictive models.